How to Control Costs and Improve Health Care Outcomes Using Payment Reform Strategies

 Additionally, fee-for-service makes it nearly impossible to understand the price of a procedure – which can vary wildly between different providers – and the quality of services rendered.
 There is no correlation between cost and quality, so the adage “you get what you pay for,” isn’t applicable to buying healthcare.

 How Are Alternative Payments Better?

-Payment Reform strategies then, can be described as implementing an alternative payment model that aligns financial incentives with that of the patient’s.
+Payment Reform strategies then, can be described as implementing an alternative payment model that aligns financial incentives with the patient’s best interest.
 In other words, these non-traditional payment methods intend to “free” the provider to give the truest, most accurate care for the patient because it benefits both parties.

-The “win-win” situation that a performance-based model of payment creates is why Payment Reform is a core driver of The Alliance in delivering High-Value Health Care to employers and their employees, and we’re executing Payment Reform on two fronts: inconsistencies in price and quality measurement.
+The “win-win” situation that a performance-based model of payment creates is why Payment Reform is a core driver of The Alliance in delivering High-Value Healthcare to employers and their employees.
+We’re executing Payment Reform on two fronts: inconsistencies in price and quality measurement.

 The Alliance’s Payment Reform Strategies